commerce-docs/devdocs-for-tests/config-guide/elasticsearch/es-downgrade.md

   - Setup
 ---

-Magento 2.2.8 adds support for Elasticsearch (ES) 6.x.
+The Magento 2.3.1 update adds support for Elasticsearch (ES) 6.x.
-Magento still provides connectivity for ES 2.x and 5.x, but you must manually enable this support.
+Magento still provides connectivity for ES 2.x and 5.x but this will need to be specifically enabled.

-If you need to run Magento 2.2.8 with Elasticsearch 2.x or 5.x, you must change the Elasticsearch [PHP client][] version.
+If you need to run Magento 2.3.1 with Elasticsearch 2.x or 5.x, you must change the Elasticsearch [PHP client][] version.

-{:.bs-callout-tip}
-**End of Life notice:**
-ES 2.x and 5.x versions are [End of Life][].
-We do not recommend using ES 2.x.
-To configure and use the latest version, see (name of the section in this doc)[].
+Both ES 2.x and 5.x are [End of Life][].
 Running ES 2.x is strongly discouraged.

 ## Change the Elasticsearch Client version